 The website is designed to let you change the text size and other display settings through standard browser settings.
 You can get information on how to do this by clicking here (external link).

 Certain information on this site requires that you have the right software to view it.
 Below we have signposted you to some freely available viewers and readers.
 Please note that these links are placed here for your convenience, we do not endorse any of these products and others may be available.
 Any links are to external websites and visiting those sites and/or downloading materials from them or any other action off this site is wholly your responsibility.

 Readers and viewers allow you to read file-types associated with commercial programmes without having the program installed on your computer.
 Readers and viewers can be large files but usually only need to be downloaded once.
 We have not linked to the following, but you may wish to search for one or more of these using your browser or search engine:

 - Microsoft PowerPoint 2007 Viewer

 If you are using a screen reader or similar assistive technology to read our site, you may wish to use Adobe’s online conversion tool to create html versions of pdf documents.
 You can access it at the following URL:

 How you can access the data we hold about you

 Under GDPR legislation you have the right to request a copy of any personal data we hold that relates to you and in the areas identified above, to request that we delete that data.
-We will respond to your request promptly and there will be no cost to you of making or our responding to reasonable requests but it is important that you are clear what you are requesting.
+We will respond to your request promptly and there will be no cost to you of making or our responding to reasonable requests except for CCTV but it is important that you are clear what you are requesting.

 If you wish to make a request for information about the data we hold about you then it is important that this request is made clear when you contact us.